-Stock up ASAP.
+Stock up on these safe options ASAP.

-Mineral sunscreens are typically your best bet for sunscreens, according to Dr. Engelman.
-And in case you haven't heard yet, the FDA just announced that only two ingredients - both minerals - are considered safe and effective until further notice: zinc oxide and titanium dioxide.
-(Additionally, the Environmental Working Group doesn't like sunscreens that contain oxybenzone and retinyl palmitate, so you might choose to avoid those, too.)
+Mineral sunscreens are typically your best bet, according to Dendy Engelman, M.D., a New York-based dermatologist.
+Most experts agree that mineral actives are better for sensitive skin types, anyways.
+Plus, the FDA announced last year that only two ingredients — zinc oxide and titanium dioxide — are considered safe and effective for sunscreen use.
 It's also important to note that there are still 12 sunscreen ingredients that require more data before the FDA can call them safe and effective.

 Since the FDA is currently reevaluating its position on the safety and efficacy of certain chemical sunscreen actives, "until they reach a more robust conclusion, we recommend that parents use sunscreens with mineral actives such as zinc oxide and titanium dioxide on their kids,” says Birnur Aral, Ph.D. and Director of the Good Housekeeping Institute Health, Beauty and Environmental Sciences Lab.

 And since applying spray sunscreen is difficult enough on adults, you're better off with lotion and stick formulas for kids and babies.
 Plus, "spray sunscreens don't tend to protect as well as lotions," Dr. Engelman says.
 These are the best sunscreens for kids and babies in 2020: